Top 10 External Threat Management Companies

 • Map Your Threat Exposure Before You Pick a Tool: Organizations should identify exposed domains, cloud workloads, public IPs, APIs, subsidiaries, vendors, and unmanaged internet-facing assets before evaluating ETM management software solutions.

-• Questions to Ask Every ETM Vendor: Enterprises should question relevant to threat intelligence quality, asset discovery accuracy, dark web monitoring coverage, third-party risk management capabilities, and real-time threat visibility performance metrics.
+• Questions to Ask Every ETM Vendor: Enterprises should ask question relevant to threat intelligence quality, asset discovery accuracy, dark web monitoring coverage, third-party risk management capabilities, and real-time threat visibility performance metrics.

 • Build vs Buy vs MSSP - What Works for India: Large enterprises may build internal ETM operations, while mid-sized organizations often prefer MSSP-led management solutions for faster deployment and lower operational overhead.